xem/js13k-level-editor/README.md

 The editor lets you choose a tile size in px (like 16x16 or 32x32) and a level size, in tiles.

-The editor outputs a hash that can be appended to the URL of your game (in order to load and use it), or the URL of the level editor (in order to re-edit it)
+The editor creates a hash that can be used to the URL by your game (to play the level), or the level editor (to edit it).

+It also outputs the map as a text block, which is a much more efficient way to store built-in levels in your zipped entry. (scroll the page to see it)

 Demo (blank level):